torakiki/sejda/README.md

 [![Build Status](https://travis-ci.org/torakiki/sejda.png)](https://travis-ci.org/torakiki/sejda)
 [![License](http://img.shields.io/badge/license-AGPLv3-blue.svg)](http://www.gnu.org/licenses/agpl-3.0.html)

-Sejda SDK is an open source, task oriented PDF editor SDK library written in Java.
+Sejda SDK is a task oriented PDF editor SDK library written in Java.

 Sejda SDK offers a set of "ready to go" manipulations implemented using [SAMBox](https://github.com/torakiki/sambox), a PDFBox fork that we maintain, but you can also provide your implementation using iText, iText 5.x, PDFBox or any other PDF engine and configure Sejda to use it.